Utah State Historical Records Advisory Board (USHRAB)

 The USHRAB holds meetings at least three times yearly.

-The Utah State Historical Records Advisory Board (USHRAB) will meet on January 11, 2013 at 11:30 a.m.
+The Utah State Historical Records Advisory Board (USHRAB) will meet in May at 11:30 a.m.
+More details will follow as the meeting date is set.
 Meetings are held at the Utah State Archives Building located at 346 S Rio Grande in Salt Lake City.
 This is a public meeting.

 The USHRAB provides training throughout the state in cooperation with the regional repositories.
 We are currently conducting a training session on how to manage and care for historic records.
 A training session is scheduled for April 16 at the State Archives.
 Contact Janell Tuttle to register.
 Additional training information will be posted as the sessions are scheduled.